 Let me help with the steps.

-How to make this easy carrot cake breakfast cake recipe:
+How to make this easy carrot cake breakfast recipe:

 First, lets shred the carrots.
-I prefer super fine or slightly thick on my triangular grater.
-Of course the fine grating side takes way longer.
-But it makes the texture smoother for any picky eaters.
+I prefer super fine or slightly thick using a triangular cheese grater.
+Of course the fine grating side takes way longer, but it makes the texture in this cake smoother for any picky eaters who do not want to see obvious vegetables.

 Next, grab two large bowls.
 One for the wet ingredients.
 One for the dry ingredients.
 Add the wet ingredients to a bowl and whisk together.
 In the other bowl add the dry ingredients then make a well in the center and add the wet ingredients.
 Mix together well and then fold in the carrots (and nuts if you want to add them though they are not in the recipe).